BluElliot/SOC-Lab.Splunk.SIEM/README.md

 The lab simulates an enterprise environment with centralized monitoring, endpoint telemetry, and detection-driven analysis using Splunk.

-The uploaded pdf contain the complete walkthrough.
+The uploaded pdf contains the complete walkthrough.

 **What Was Built**
 Virtualized Windows and Linux lab environment